tpaau-17DB/spaceshooter-rust/README.md

 # spaceshooter-rust
-A little game running on ncurses written in Rust.
+A little game written in Rust and running on ncurses.

 # Installation
 To compile and run the project, run: